amvitor-cm/amvitor-cm/README.md

 # 👋 Hi, I'm Tam

-I'm a Frontend Developer who specializes in creating  **modern, responsive, and high-quality digital experiences, including Web3 applications and decentralized apps, websites and web apps**.  that not only look good but perform seamlessly across all devices.
+I'm a Frontend Developer who specializes in creating **modern, responsive, and high-quality digital experiences, including Web3 applications (dApps) and traditional web apps** that not only look good but perform seamlessly across all devices.

 ---